caminf/LuxuryTravelAppUXD/README.md

 ### 3.1.
 Value Proposition Canvas (Corrected)

-From this aproach, a Value Proposition Canvas is used to determined what the people wants to earn from our solution and how are we gonna respond to those needs.
-A few spanish misuses were corrected in the Canvas, now the text is entirely in English.
+From this aproach, a Value Proposition Canvas is used to determined what the people wants to earn from our solution and how are we gonna respond to those needs. **A few spanish sentences were corrected in the canvas, now the text is entirely in English.**

 ![Value Proposition Canvas](./Proyecto%20UxD/Value%20Proposition%20Canvas.png)